-Component Phase Project action Mit tigation measures Monitoring mea Component Phase Project action • tigation measures Properly refurbished and/or new machinery, equipment and vehicles will be used to the extent possible; Any component of machinery or equipment, which is thought to generate excessive noise (e.g., a defective muffler, broken or loosely placed engine hood) will be discarded if said components cannot be maintained/repaired and they will be replaced as appropriate; Engine covers will be kept closed when the equipment is in operation to minimize noise; Workers will be trained in noise abatement best practices, including avoiding unnecessary operation of engines and switching off equipment when it is not required; Idling of construction vehicles will be avoided; Best management practices (e.g., selection of equipment and work methods) will be used to limit vibration impacts, particularly nuisance vibration.
+Component Phase Project action Mitigation measures Monitoring m Properly refurbished and/or new machinery, equipment and vehicles will be used to the extent possible; Any component of machinery or equipment, which is thought to generate excessive noise (e.g., a defective muffler, broken or loosely placed engine hood) will be discarded if said components cannot be maintained/repaired and they will be replaced as appropriate; Engine covers will be kept closed when the equipment is in operation to minimize noise; Workers will be trained in noise abatement best practices, including avoiding unnecessary operation of engines and switching off equipment when it is not required; Idling of construction vehicles will be avoided; Best management practices (e.g., selection of equipment and work methods) will be used to limit vibration impacts, particularly nuisance vibration.
 Heightened attention to vibration control will occur when working within 50 meters of residences and other sensitive receptors with high vibration creating equipment.
-Significant changes to the driving energy of the hammer; Re-locating noise sources to less sensitive areas to take advantage of distance and shielding; Reducing the Project traffic routing through community areas wherever possible; Developing a grievance mechanism to record and respond to complaints; Carrying out the regular maintenance of the construction equipment in order to minimize the possible high noise levels generated by the equipment; and Performing quarterly monitoring campaigns at the baseline noise related grievance is received.
-If monitoring results indicate that noise levels are above the defined limits, at the first stage construction schedule in order to limit the hours of operation or to limit the number of equipment to be operated simultaneously will be reviewed and revise accordingly, if possible.
-Secondly, if it is not possible to revise the construction schedule, noise barriers without any gaps and with a Monitoring mea Operation Plant/infrastructure operation In case of any noise related grievance, noise measurement campaign will be carried out immediately at the area where noise related grievance is received; Noise levels will be monitored at the receptors where the defined noise limit values are exceeded, at least for a year on monthly basis; and Maintenance r Noise monitor Grievances re ce records of vehicles and equipment itoring results s records
+Significant changes to the vibration levels can occur based on the soil conditions and the driving energy of the hammer; Re-locating noise sources to less sensitive areas to take advantage of distance and shielding; Reducing the Project traffic routing through community areas wherever possible; Developing a grievance mechanism to record and respond to complaints; Carrying out the regular maintenance of the construction equipment in order to minimize the possible high noise levels generated by the equipment; and Performing quarterly monitoring campaigns at the baseline noise measurement locations during the construction phase.
+In case of any Project related noise grievance, noise measurement campaign will be carried out immediately at the area where noise related grievance is received.
+If monitoring results indicate that noise levels are above the defined limits, at the first stage construction schedule in order to limit the hours of operation or to limit the number of equipment to be operated simultaneously will be reviewed and revised accordingly, if possible.
+Secondly, if it is not possible to revise the construction schedule, noise barriers without any gaps and with a continuous minimum surface density of 10 kg/m2 could be installed as a second option, in order to minimize the transmission of sound through the barrier.
+Barriers should be located close to the source or to the receptor location to be effective.
+The exact specifications, location and number of the noise barriers will be determined, if deemed necessary.
+Operation Plant/infrastructure operation In case of any noise related grievance, noise measurement campaign will be carried out immediately at the area where noise related grievance is received; Maintenan Noise mon O Noise levels will be monitored at the receptors where the defined noise limit values are exceeded, at least for a year on monthly basis; and Grievance:

+ce records of vehicles and equipment itoring results s records